-As a visiting exchange student, you will not be billed for W&M’s standard tuition; rather, you will continue to pay your home university’s tuition as you normally do.
-Please check your acceptance letter for a summary of the other fees for which you are responsible during your semester(s) at William & Mary.
+- Tuition and Fees | As a visiting exchange student, you will not be billed for W&M’s standard tuition; rather, you will continue to pay your home university’s tuition.
+Please refer to your acceptance letter for a summary of other fees you may be responsible for during your semester(s) at William & Mary.

-Your orientation fee, health insurance, and housing and room deposit will appear on your student account in July (fall semester) or December (spring semester).
+- Student Accounts and Bills | Your orientation fee, health insurance, and housing and room deposit will appear on your student account.
 You can pay these either before you arrive or within the first week you are on campus.
 The meal plan will be charged once you have selected the option that best fits your needs.
-You must select a meal plan by the first day of classes or one will be automatically selected for you.
+You must select a meal plan by the first day of classes or one will be automatically chosen for you.

+- Payment Options | There are several ways you can pay your fees, including W&M Flywire, which typically allows you to pay in your home currency.
 During Orientation you will be given information about opening a bank account with a local bank.
 If you choose to do so, you will have checks to pay your student account bills and a debit card for other purchases.

+All students at William & Mary, including visiting exchange students, are required to have a personal laptop computer.
 If you do not plan to bring your own, you may purchase one through William & Mary.
-It will take up to 3 weeks to produce your computer if you select this option.
+It will take up to 3 weeks to produce your computer if you choose to select this option.

-- Health Evaluation Form: July 1 (fall); January 10 (spring)
+- Health Evaluation Form: June 1 (fall); January 10 (spring)

 - Meal Plan: Select prior to the first day of classes